-Ottawa Redblacks suspend Chris Larsen amid investigation into possibly hate-motivated beating
+Ottawa Redblacks suspend Chris Larsen amid probe into Toronto Island beating, but no suspect named

 The Ottawa Redblacks have suspended defensive lineman Chris Larsen amid an investigation into an alleged hate-motivated beating at the ferry docks on Toronto Island over the weekend that police say left a member of the city's LGBTQ community with "significant injuries."

 Toronto police, including officers from the force's hate crime unit, are now investigating the reported assault near Hanlan's Point on Saturday night.
 The alleged assault happened during Pride month and near a beach that is considered LGBTQ-friendly.

 According to a police news release, a 24-year-old man and a 27-year-old woman were walking to the ferry docks when they "became involved in a disagreement with a group of people."